International & Regional Airports Map

-Both Sansa and Nature Air operate primarily out of the San Jose region, so travelers arriving in San Jose from overseas can easily catch a connecting domestic flight to reach their destination.
-Sansa is based at Juan Santamaria International Airport in Alajuela, whereas Nature Air operates from Tobias Bolanos Airport in Pavas.
+Both Sansa and Skyway operate primarily out of the San Jose region, so travelers arriving in San Jose from overseas can easily catch a connecting domestic flight to reach their destination.
+They are both based at Juan Santamaria International Airport in Alajuela, but have multiple connections to other airports in the country.

 Convenient and affordable

 A journey that can take many hours by road, such as San Jose to Manuel Antonio, can take as little as half an hour by air, making domestic flights an attractive proposition for tourists with a limited amount of time to spend traveling.
 Another advantage of regional flights in Costa Rica are the rates, as some trips can cost as little as $100 one way.